CoreMedia/coremedia-globallink-connect-integration/docs/administration.md

     between retries if the XLIFF could not be sent on first try.
     (_optional_, default: `180`, type:`Integer`)
-* `downloadTranslationRetryDelay` Overrides the update interval (secs) of the submission's state and the translated XLIFF(s) are not immediately ready.
+* `downloadTranslationRetryDelay` Overrides the update interval (secs) of the submission's state, and the translated XLIFF(s) are not immediately ready.
     (_optional_, default: `1800`, type:`Integer`)
 * `cancelTranslationRetryDelay` Overrides the interval (secs) for retrying the cancellation of a submission. (_optional_, default: `180`, type: `Integer`)